What is Eczema?

 - As much as possible, avoid scratching your skin.
 If you scratch your skin in your sleep, wear cotton gloves to bed.

-- Also avoid any known or suspected triggers and allergens as much as possible.
+- Also avoid any known or suspected triggers and allergens that may be triggering symptoms as much as possible.

 - If you need to submerge your hands in water, such as for work or for household chores, make sure you always wear gloves.